 People will see evolution with services like our blockchain-based marketplace, which uses the PassLfix solution.

 Can you please explain us what benefits you expect from the partnership with BitBoost?

 PassLfix creates solutions for P2P delivery services, which are already growing globally but that could expand still more rapidly if we provide them with a built-in trust system.
 This is what we’re doing with delivery smart contracts, blockchain proofs and tamper evidence.
-We want to integrate the parcel-monitoring platform in The Block platform created by BitBoost.
+We want to integrate the parcel-monitoring platform in our blockchain-based marketplace platform created by us, BitBoost.
 We hope that many users will want to buy items with secure and tracked deliveries and therefore delivery businesses will offer this service.
-The Block platform can interface with the system of these services for an agreed price, for instance, and PassLfix can provide them with the phone application to interact with the blockchain and send the GPS and sensors data stream.
+Our blockchain-based marketplace platform can interface with the system of these services for an agreed price, for instance, and PassLfix can provide them with the phone application to interact with the blockchain and send the GPS and sensors data stream.
 The partnership between us should be very useful for both parties.
 The integration with an Ethereum-based platform will be easier and for users who want to buy or sell items in ETH, there will not be any exchange rate issue for the shipping.
 BitBoost will also provide a reputation system for users.
 PassLfix has a reputation system, but only for couriers or transporters.
 The partnership will be very valuable.

 (If you think the people you know would find this useful, please share it with them – We’d really appreciate it!)

 For more information about PassLfix, visit their webpage: http://pacifics.org/